EBARA Corporate Governance Basic Policy

 |2.||Internal Audit System

 The Corporate Audit Section conducts internal audits, the results of which are reported to the President, Representative Executive Officer.
-The Corporate Audit Section, in accordance with the Internal Audit Rules, performs internal audits to evaluate the development and operation status of compliance, risk management and internal controls of each business execution division of the Company and its subsidiaries, in order to check and evaluate whether business is being executed appropriately in line with management policy and rules and regulations, and to give advice and recommendations toward improvement.
+The Corporate Audit Section, in accordance with the Internal Audit Rules, performs internal audits to evaluate the development and operation status of corporate governance, compliance, risk management and internal controls of each business execution division of the Company and its subsidiaries, in order to check and evaluate the legality and appropriateness of their business execution in line with management policy and rules and regulations, and to give advice and recommendations toward improvement.

 |3.||Meeting bodies for business execution|